Beloved Oregon Zoo elephant Packy dies after TB battle

-PORTLAND, Ore. — Beloved Oregon Zoo elephant Packy was euthanized after a long battle with a drug-resistant from of tuberculosis, zoo officials announced Thursday.
+PORTLAND, Ore. — Beloved Oregon Zoo elephant Packy was euthanized after a long battle with a drug-resistant form of tuberculosis, zoo officials announced Thursday.

-At nearly 54 years old, Packy was the oldest male of his species in North America.
+At nearly 55 years old, Packy was the oldest male Asian elephant in North America.

 “We’d run out of options for treating him,” said the zoo's lead veterinarian Dr. Tim Storms.
 “The remaining treatments involved side effects that would have been very hard on Packy with no guarantee of success, plus a risk of creating further resistance.
 None of us felt it would be right to do that.
 But without treatment, his TB would have continued to get worse."